Getting Started¶

 pip install -e ".[dev]" # editable install with dev tools

-QM/MM Backends¶
+QM/MM backends¶

 Q2MM can interface with several quantum-mechanical and molecular-mechanics engines.
 Install the ones your workflow requires: